Darlio88/Sprint/readme.md

 ## Adding Additional Features or Improvements

-- I added more restaurant features ran initially specified
+- I added more restaurant features than initially specified
+- I added user authentication to enable only our platform users to add restaurants

 ## Conclusion